TV advertisements by country: United Kingdom

 In the UK, the BBC is funded by a licence fee and does not air adverts.
-On the commercial channels, the amount of airtime allowed by the British broadcasting regulator Ofcom for advertising is an overall average of 7 minutes per hour, with limits of 12 minutes for any particular clock hour (8 minutes per hour between 18.00 and 23.00h).
+On the commercial channels, the amount of airtime allowed by the British broadcasting regulator Ofcom for advertising is an overall average of 7 minutes per hour, with limits of 12 minutes for any particular clock hour (8 minutes per hour between 6 pm and 11 pm).
 With 42-minute U.S. exports to Britain, such as Lost, being given a one-hour slot, nearly one-third of the slot is taken up by adverts or trailers for other programmes.
 Live imported television programmes such as WWE Raw show promotional material in place of U.S. advert breaks.
 Infomercials (known as "admags") were originally a feature of the regional commercial ITV stations from launch in 1955 but were banned in 1963.
-The frequency of commercial breaks across all channels, specifically Sky and cable channels including freeview has been increasing over the years.
-For example during movies on 5STAR there are commercial breaks every 10 to 15 minutes.
-This is becoming more common across the board.
-It has also become common on some free to air digital channels and sky/cable to run commercial breaks straight after the opening credits.
-Home and Away has three commercial breaks during a thirty minute air time, currently it airs on 5STAR with a rerun at 6pm followed by a new episode.
-In this sixty minute slot there are seven commercial breaks between 6pm and 7pm.

 The first advert to be shown on ITV in the UK was an advert for S.R.
 Toothpaste on 22 September 1955.

 On 1 July 2000, TV broadcasters began requiring commercials to be delivered to them in widescreen, an event referred to as C-Day in industry promotion of the change.

 In 2008, Ofcom announced a review of television advertising and teleshopping regulations, with a view to possibly changing their code, Rules on the Amount and Distribution of Advertising (RADA), which regulates the duration, frequency and restriction of adverts on television.

 Television advertising specialist, Nick Illston, of advertising-buying agency Pace Media, explained that ITV's £250,000 asking price for a 30-second slot during the 2010 series of Britain's Got Talent was, at the time, the most expensive advertising slot on television.

 £5.28 billion was invested in TV advertising in 2016 and, including on-demand viewing, commercial TV reached 91.9% of the UK every week, which means the average broadcast TV ad campaign got 237 million views.

 Paid for political advertising is banned on television in the United Kingdom.
 Instead parties are given a free Party political broadcast at the time of an election.